 We will dive into both of these—from a pure market and economic standpoint.
-We are seeing oil and petrol prices become an increasingly hot political topic globally.
-But we favour no party nor any politician, and we don’t think markets have political preferences either.
-We think their focus, like ours, is on policies, not personalities.
+These are hot political topics, and oil and gas prices have become an increasingly partisan issue in the run-up to November’s midterms.
+But we favor no party nor any politician, and markets don’t have political preferences either.
+Their focus, like ours, is on policies, not personalities.
 So please take a moment to turn off your political biases. … Ready?
 Ok!

 The EU Cracks Down?

 The G-7 made another concerted effort to ratchet up sanctions on Russia this week, after Russian troops’ withdrawal from Bucha—a Kyiv suburb—revealed the atrocities that happened during their occupation.
 Unsurprisingly, pressure on the EU to stop buying energy from Russia intensified, and European Commission President Ursula von der Leyen said she will push for a full ban … on Russian coal imports, while debate on embargoing oil and gas continues.
 Some observers argue a full ban is now only a matter of time, lest allegations that the bloc is effectively funding war crimes stick.